Ricochet (comics): Peter Parker

-When Spider-Man was accused of murder during the Identity Crisis storyline, Peter Parker donned four different costumes to disguise his identity so that he could continue saving lives.
-One of the personas that he adopted was Ricochet.
-Starting with a leather jacket with an R on it, his wife created a costume and weapons.
-Ricochet was similar to Spider-Man, but even more jocular.
-He relied primarily on his agility, and posed as a criminal for hire.
-Using this identity, Peter collaborated for a time with his old foe Delilah in searching for information about the new villain Black Tarantula, and they battled Roughouse and Bloodscream together.
-In the final fight, Parker used all four of his new identities, to confuse his foes, and to contradict speculation that the new heroes were all, in fact, the same person.
-Once Parker had cleared his name, he abandoned all of his new personas, and returned to his Spider-Man identity.
+After being accused of murder during the Identity Crisis storyline, Peter Parker assumes four alternate identities to continue fighting crime without being caught.
+One of the personas that he adopts is Ricochet, utilizing flying discs created by his wife Mary Jane Watson.
+As Ricochet, Peter relies primarily on his agility and poses as a criminal for hire.
+Using this identity, Peter collaborates for a time with his old foe Delilah in searching for information about the new villain Black Tarantula.
+After Peter clears his name, he abandons all of his new personas and returns to his Spider-Man identity.

-Although the hero Black Marvel later gave Johnny Gallo a duplicate Ricochet costume, Peter remained in possession of the original.

 Powers and abilities

-In addition to his regular abilities (although Peter Parker noted that he tried to move slightly slower than usual and ignore his spider-sense while acting as Ricochet to prevent anyone realizing the truth) the Ricochet costume had flying discs on the sleeves of its jacket which he used as weapons.
+In addition to his regular abilities the Ricochet costume had flying discs on the sleeves of its jacket which he used as weapons.
+As Ricochet, Peter Parker did not utilize his spider-sense or enhanced speed to avoid exposing his identity.

 Johnny Gallo

 Publication history

-Johnny Gallo first appeared as Ricochet in Slingers #0 (Dec.
-1998).
+Johnny Gallo first appeared as Ricochet in Slingers #0 (December 1998).
 The character was created by Joseph Harris and Adam Pollina.

 Ricochet appeared as a supporting character in Avengers Academy, first in issue #21 (Jan.
 2012), and occasionally thereafter in the series.